drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 > Note: All costs mentioned above are estimates and are subject to change based on actual expenses incurred during the project.

 ## 10. Technical Specifications:
+ - Platform: The system should be web-based and accessible from any device with an internet connection, such as desktops, laptops, tablets, and smartphones.
+The system should be compatible with multiple operating systems and web browsers.
+ - Programming languages and technologies: The system can be built using a combination of technologies such as HTML, CSS, JavaScript, PHP, Python, and MySQL.
+The system can also use frameworks such as Laravel, React, Angular, and Vue.js.
+ - User Interface: The user interface should be easy to navigate and visually appealing, with features such as menus, search bars, and order tracking.
+The system can use responsive web design to optimize the user experience on different devices.
+ - Order Management System: The system should have an order management system that allows restaurants to manage their orders, such as confirming orders, updating the status of orders, and sending notifications to customers.
+ - Payment Gateway: The system should support different payment methods such as qr pay , online banking , and digital wallets.
+It should also integrate with a secure payment gateway to ensure the security of customer transactions.

 ## 11. Timeline and Deliverables: